boylesoftware/x2node-ws-resources/README.md

 All transaction hook functions receive an object that represents the _transaction context_.
 This object provides the API that the framework exposes to the handler extensions.
 It also can be used by the hook functions to communicate between each other by setting implementation-specific properties on the transaction context object.

-Each handler method receives its own specific variation of the transaction context object, but all of the transaction context objects expose the following methods and properties:
+Each handler method receives its own specific variation of the transaction context object, but all of the transaction context objects expose the following common methods and properties:

 * `call` - This is the `ServiceCall` object supplied by the [x2node-ws](https://www.npmjs.com/package/x2node-ws) module.